zim32/workman/README.md

 workman --tasks ./tasks.txt --workers 4 --database progress.db --tries 3 --retry-delay 10 --exec 'php job.php {{task}}'
 ```

-Workman will import tasks from tasks.txt file into progress.db, create 4 worker threads and begin executing out job
+Workman will import tasks from tasks.txt file into progress.db, create 4 worker threads and begin executing our job

 {{tasks}} will be replaced by whatever your task is in tasks.txt file